isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 Use Merge &amp; Center on the Home tab to combine and center the contents of the selected cells in one larger cell.
 You can change the alignment by clicking the Alignment buttons.

 ## <a name="named-ranges"></a>Rangos con nombre
-<a name="bkmk_Namedranges"></a> No puede crear rangos con nombre en Excel online, pero puede usar los rangos con nombre que creó en el escritorio de Excel en la hoja de cálculo en Excel online.
+<a name="bkmk_Namedranges"></a> No puede crear rangos con nombre en Excel para la web, pero puede usar los rangos con nombre que ha creado en el escritorio de Excel en la hoja de cálculo en Excel para el Web.

 ## <a name="number-formatting"></a>Number formatting